oicr-gsi/bcl2fastq/decider-bcl2fastq/README.md

 Please see [basic deciders](http://seqware.github.io/docs/17-plugins/#basicdecider) and [oicr deciders](https://github.com/oicr-gsi/pipedev/tree/master/deciders#options) for general decider options.

 Additional optional parameters include:

 Parameter | Type | Description \[default\]
 ----------|------|-------------------------
-help | none | Display help
-output-path | String (path) | Absolute path of directory to put the final files output-folder | String (path) | Path to put the final files, relative to output-path
+lane-number | String (number) | If sequencer-run-name is provided, use this parameter to run a specific lane ignore-previous-lims-keys | none | WARNING: use with caution This parameter creates new IUS-LimsKeys and workflow runs for all sample and lane provenance that passes the command line filters help | none | Display help output-path | String (path) | Absolute path of directory to put the final files output-folder | String (path) | Path to put the final files, relative to output-path